kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 - [SELinux Problems](#selinux-problems)

 ## Pre-requisite
 - Commands below are using `vi`.
 The basics can be found [there](https://pc.net/resources/commands/vi).
 However, you can use whatever text editor you want.
 - From Release 1.5.0, Bitwarden_rs supports logging to file.
 Please set this up : [[Logging|logging]]
-- Try to log to web vault with a false account and check the log files for folowing format
+- Try to log to web vault with a false account and check the log files for following format
 ````
 	[YYYY-MM-DD hh:mm:ss][bitwarden_rs::api::identity][ERROR] Username or password is incorrect.
 Try again.
 IP: XXX.XXX.XXX.XXX.
 Username: email@domain.com.
 ````

 ## Installation

-### Debian / Ubuntu / Raspian
+### Debian / Ubuntu / Raspberry Pi OS
 ```
 	sudo apt-get install fail2ban -y
 ```

 ### Fedora / Centos
 EPEL repository is necessary (CentOS 7)
 ```
 	sudo yum install epel-release
 	sudo yum install fail2ban -y
 ```

 ### Synology DSM
 With Synology, a bit more work is needed for various reasons.
 The full solution is pushed with Docker Compose [there](https://github.com/sosandroid/docker-fail2ban-synology).
 The main issues are:

-1. The embeded IP ban system does not work for Docker's containers
+1. The embedded IP ban system does not work for Docker's containers
-2. The iptables embeded do no support the `REJECT` blocktype
+2. The iptables embedded do no support the `REJECT` blocktype
 3. The Docker GUI does not allow some advanced settings
 4. Modifying system configuration is not upgrade-proof

-Therefore, we will use Fail2ban in a docker container.
-[Crazy-max/docker-fail2ban](https://github.com/crazy-max/docker-fail2ban) provides a good solution and the Synology's docker GUI will be ignored.
+Therefore, we will use Fail2ban in a Docker container.
+[Crazy-max/docker-fail2ban](https://github.com/crazy-max/docker-fail2ban) provides a good solution and the Synology's Docker GUI will be ignored.
 From command line through SSH, here the steps.
 As a convention `volumeX` is to be adapted to your Synology's config.

 0. Get root
 ````